-Can I still file the meals and rooms tax return using a paper form, and make payment with a check?
+Can I still file the meals and rooms tax return using a paper form and pay with a check?

-If you must pay for multiple locations, or if your total Meals and Rooms Tax remitted for the year exceeds $100,000, the Commissioner of Taxes has mandated that you use myVTax.
-If you have a single location, and cannot file and pay through myVTax, you may still use the paper forms.
+If you must file for multiple locations, or if your total Meals and Rooms Tax remitted for the year exceeds $100,000, the Commissioner of Taxes has mandated that you use myVTax.
+If you have a single location and cannot file and pay through myVTax, you may still use the paper forms.
 File Form MRT-441, Meals and Rooms Tax Return.

 Are coupons and gift certificates subject to the meals and rooms tax?

 No meals and rooms tax is collected at the time of purchase of the gift certificate.
 Gift certificates are treated like cash.
 When used, the business collects the meals tax on the total amount of the charge, not the amount due after the certificate is used.